-The request to withhold directory information will be in effect from the date it is received by the school or District until the date the respective student graduates or otherwise leaves Indian Prairie School District.
-Opt-out preferences may be updated at any time by submitting a new form.
+The request to withhold directory information will be in effect as of the first day of the student's enrollment and will be in effect through the remainder of the school year.
+Opt-out preferences may be updated by submitting a new form and will take effect as of the 1st day of the upcoming semester.

-Completed forms should be submitted by either:
+Completed forms should be submitted directly to the school office.